plexsystems/vscode-regolint/README.md

 ```

 ## Local Development
+To install the needed dependencies run `npm install`

 To compile the solution locally run `npm run compile`

-To run the unit tests run `npm run test`

 To run the extension in a Visual Studio Code development environment press `F5` in Visual Studio Code